 Amazonian Native Tribes

-When most people think of the Amazon Rainforest, trees, rivers and exotic animals come to mind.
+When most people think of traveling to the Amazon Rainforest, trees, rivers and exotic animals come to mind.
 But make no mistake, this pristine jungle is home to many indigenous tribes as well.
 For thousands of years, these people have depended on the land for everything from shelter to medicine, and their survival depends on these natural resources.
 Gondwana’s Amazon Awakening tour allows guests to spend one-on-one time with the Achuar tribe in a remote area of Ecuador.

 The Amazon spans several countries in South America, with Brazil, and Colombia hosting the most space.
 The rainforest has been inhabited for at least 11,200 years, since the first settlement at Brazil’s Caverna da Pedra Pintada.
 There are currently about 400 individual tribes in the Amazon, each with their own language, customs and culture.